PRECESSION 2.1: black-hole binary spin precession on eccentric orbits: Functions requiring special treatment

 {\sc precession} is distributed via git (\href{https://github.com/dgerosa/precession}{github.com/dgerosa/precession}); installation is as easy as {\tt pip install precession}.
-At present, the default version of the code remains that for quasi-circular binaries described at Ref.~\cite{2023PhRvD.108b4042G}; this is accessible via {\tt import precession}.
+Currently, the default version of the code remains that for quasi-circular binaries, as described in Ref.~\cite{2023PhRvD.108b4042G}; this is accessible via {\tt import precession}.
 The functionalities for studying eccentric binaries described here and in Ref.~\cite{2023PhRvD.108l4055F} are implemented in a dedicated submodule, which we recommend importing as {\tt import precession.eccentricity as precession}.
-Following further testing and community feedback, we eventually plan to promote this eccentric submodule to the default.